-" Andre drew up a plan that would open up the wall between the kitchen and dining room, re-design the media wall in the living room and replace worn and outdated finishes to blend with the cherry, hickory and maple wood used in this craftsman style house."
+" Andre drew up a plan that would open up the wall between the kitchen and dining room, re-design the media wall in the living room and replace worn and outdated finishes to blend with the cherry, hickory and maple wood used in this craftsman-style house."

 "The challenge with any remodel is to make choices that will blend in with decisions the previous owner made that you may not have made.
 Some choices were modern and we wanted to move the interior design back to be consistent with the original craftsman details throughout.
-We replaced reflective surfaces with more subtle honed black granite and a higher grade tile back splash. "
+We replaced reflective surfaces with more subtle honed black granite and a higher-grade tile backsplash. "

-Can you talk about the process ?
+Can you describe the process for me?

 "We chose the linear fireplace first because we wanted the television screen to be at eye level.
 The linear fireplace and television became the focal point (as one unit) within the wall and the black stone around the unit defines them as such.
-We are especially impressed with the heat shift technology that keeps the area around the fireplace cool to the touch.
+We are especially impressed with the HeatShifttm technology that keeps the area around the fireplace cool to the touch.
 We placed the glass shelf above the fireplace as an added heat shield but it probably was not necessary- I can place my hand on it now and it's fine."